The Different Types of Coffee Beans

 If you’re new to the world of coffee and want to experiment with new beans, you might be wondering: what is the best type of coffee bean?
 The best way to find your taste is to experiment with all available options.
 Arabica and Robusta are readily available in all parts of the world.

-However, if you’ve been drinking coffee for a while and want to pick one that works for you, a coffee bean types chart will help you figure out which of the two options will be more suited to your tastes.
+However, if you’ve been drinking coffee for a while and want to pick one that works for you, a coffee bean types chart will help you figure out which option will be more suited to your tastes.
 For the sake of this discussion, we are leaving out Liberica and Excelsa as they are not widely available.

 Comparison between Arabica and Robusta